sodle/mockflow/README.md

 ```

 ## Further customization
 The above example creates a simple intent request using sensible defaults for Dialogflow's [many](https://dialogflow.com/docs/fulfillment#request) parameters.
-However, you can use the builder's `with...()` functions to set the other parameters.
+However, you can use the request builder's `with...()` methods to set the other parameters.
 ```javascript
 mock.intent('Favorite Color Intent')
     .withParameter('Color', 'blue')